Bourne Valley Wildlife

 Beetling along the Bourne stream…

-In 2003 work was carried out by Borough of Poole Countryside Services to increase the bur reed (and its beetles!) in the valley.
-Funded by English Nature.
+In 2003 work was carried out by Borough of Poole Countryside Services (funded by English Nature) to increase the bur reed and its beetle population in the valley.

 The Grey Wagtail (Motacilla cinerea) can be seen in Coy Pond Gardens, most noticeably since the improvements made to the stream there.